 The City adopts an annual budget on a basis consistent with accounting principles generally accepted in the United States of America.
+No amounts were budgeted for FY 2013-14 for the TDA 3 Fund.

-SCHEDULE OF ALLOCATIONS RECEIVED AND EXPENDED, BY PROJECT YEAR YEAR ENDED JUNE 30, 2013
+SCHEDULE OF ALLOCATIONS RECEIVED AND EXPENDED, BY PROJECT YEAR YEAR ENDED JUNE 30, 2014